By goal

 Low interaction rate.
 If fewer than 10% of sessions interact with the AI, the widget placement or trigger timing is wrong.
 Move the widget to appear earlier in the session (homepage and category pages, not just product pages).
 Add proactive triggers for browse stalls and exit intent.

 Low automation rate.
-If the AI escalates more than 30% of conversations to humans, the knowledge base is incomplete.
+If the AI escalates more than half of conversations to humans, the knowledge base is incomplete.
 Audit the top 20 escalated query types.
 Add those answers to the knowledge base.

 Conversion lift not materializing.
 If AI-assisted sessions convert at the same rate as unassisted, the AI is answering queries but not resolving the decision barrier.
 Check: is the AI asking clarifying questions for ambiguous intent queries?
 Is it surfacing the right product for the query type?
 Is it offering the purchase path at the end of the conversation?